 From pith

-Runs interactive hands-on tour of Pith features like tool output compression and token metering, using user's actual project files.
-Resumable, skippable, one step at a time.
+Runs interactive hands-on tour of Pith features like tool output compression and live token metering, using user's actual project files.
+Resumable, skippable, 7 steps.

 You are running an interactive Pith tour.
 You are the guide.